This standalone tool

-Tests the web servers for the five common secure connection methods (SSLv2, SSL3, TLS1, TLS1.1, TLS1.2) and identifies servers allowing weak connection methods like SSLv2, SSLv3 and TLS1 - NOTE: SSLv2 and SSLv3 may not be available for testing due to operating system limitations.
+Tests web servers with up to five common secure connection methods (SSLv2, SSL3, TLS1, TLS1.1, TLS1.2) and identifies servers allowing weak connection methods like SSLv2, SSLv3 and TLS1 - NOTE: SSLv2 and SSLv3 may not be available for testing due to operating system limitations.
 The bit level of the strongest supported method is shown.
-Note: as of Jan 2020 Windows SCHANNEL does NOT support TLS1.3, so we cannot test TLS 1.3 connections.
+Note: as of Aug 2020 Windows SCHANNEL does NOT support TLS1.3, so we cannot test TLS 1.3 connections.

 End User License Agreement (EULA)